Adsense

 • Classes in your house.
 The employer needs to provide space for lessons.

-• Mixed classes.
+• Mixed level classes.
+Most classes are mixed levels, but if it's taken to the extreme you need to be careful.
 If you have people with basic English thrown in with very advanced students that's not good.

 • Mandatory events.
 Every once in a while is ok but when it becomes a habit that means they’re trying to get you to teach for free.